canonical/is-charms-contributing-guide/CONTRIBUTING.md

 Any charm code will be written in Python.
 Contributions to juju will be in Go.

-This means we only have a dependency on contributors knowing one programming language.
+This means we only have a dependency on contributors knowing two programming language.